mukkhtarr/testmj.com/src/components/charts/cannabis-local-ordinances/MAINTENANCE.md

 - For CSS changes
     - Make changes in `_monolith/cannabis-local-ordinances.css`
 - **Manually test** the changes in the WordPress staging environment on Pantheon
-    - Log in to: api.cannabis.ca.gov
+    - Log in to: api.testmj.com
         - Request access from [Office of Digital Innovation](https://digital.ca.gob) Engineering team.
-    - Upload files in theme settings at [https://api.cannabis.ca.gov/wp-admin/admin.php?page=caweb_options](https://api.cannabis.ca.gov/wp-admin/admin.php?page=caweb_options) under JS and CSS (as needed).
+    - Upload files in theme settings at [https://api.testmj.com/wp-admin/admin.php?page=caweb_options](https://api.testmj.com/wp-admin/admin.php?page=caweb_options) under JS and CSS (as needed).
-    - Ensure that the theme version enabled matches production (currently CAWeb 1.6.2, [cannabis.ca.gov](http://cannabis.ca.gov) website.
+    - Ensure that the theme version enabled matches production (currently CAWeb 1.6.2, [testmj.com](http://testmj.com) website.
 Contact CAWeb publishing if you have any questions.
     - Note that the Divi dependency was patched and disconnected for [Pantheon staging environment](https://github.com/cagov/pantheon-mirror-cannabis-ca-gov/pull/new/caweb_publishing_clone).
         - Files in this clone need to be publishing to `master` branch and pushed into Pantheon git environment in order to actually deploy code to server.
     - Ensure that the Gutenberg blocks & other ODI or Design System publishing features are set to whatever code matches the production environment.